-I am a qualified English teacher with over fourteen years of experience teaching English in local schools and colleges.
+I am a qualified English teacher with over seventeen years of experience teaching English in local schools and colleges.
 Having achieved the highest classification in my English Language and Literature degree (First-class Honours), I know exactly what examiners are looking for and how to pass that knowledge on to my students quickly and effectively – ensuring that students of all ages and abilities feel more confident in their English studies from the very first lesson and begin to see real results rapidly.
-I ensure that I follow exam board specifications when planning lessons and regularly read chief examiners' comments for AQA, Edexel, WJEC and OCR to ensure that my knowledge is up to date and I am aware of all of the changes to qualifications.
-Most of my work comes via recommendations from past clients and all of my current cohort of Year 11 students, whom I began teaching in September, are now reaping the benefits of my expert tuition.
-All have now re-done their controlled assessments for English Language/ Literature and have improved their grades from a E/D/C to B/A/ A* and will be going into next year’s English exams with top grade coursework folders.
-This is not unusual, since I have been helping students to get top grades in English for over fourteen years.
+I ensure that I follow exam board specifications when planning lessons and regularly read chief examiners' comments for AQA, Edexel, Eduqas and OCR to ensure that my knowledge is up to date and I am aware of all of the changes to qualifications.
+Most of my work comes via recommendations from past clients and all of my students achieve C grades or above in their GCSE or A level English Language and/or English Literature exams - often out-performing their classmates.

-Additionally, as part of my service, I liaise with each student’s English teacher at school so that I can co-ordinate my lessons with what your child is doing in English.
+Additionally, as part of my service, I liaise with each student’s English teacher at school (if required) so that I can co-ordinate my lessons with what your child is doing in English.
 This means that I know when important events are happening, such as controlled assessments and exams, to ensure your child is fully prepared for these.
 Thus, my hourly rate reflects my knowledge, experience and professionalism.

 In 2001, I started my career teaching English at Valley Comprehensive School where I was employed by the school to provide Key Stage 3 and GCSE students with highly focused intervention lessons in order to boost their grades.
 In 2006, I was nominated for a teaching award by one of my students.
 This was also the period that I started working as a private tutor.